iferres/phylen/README.md

     ## Finished: 658 groups of orthologous from 10 isolates have been used in the alignment.
     ## Returning an object of class "phylo" with 10 tips and 8 nodes.

-Now we have a "phylo" object, and we can continue analizing it with `phangorn` and `ape` packages.
+Now we have a "phylo" object, and we can continue analyzing it with `phangorn` and `ape` packages.

 ``` r
 # Print it